Uses: Exhibition / Ornamental.

 The background colour of the Gold Sebright varies from country to country and even between different breeders’ strains.
 It is more important to achieve an even shade of gold, rather than an exact shade, but very dark or very light shades should be avoided.
 Lack of lacing on the feathers under the wattles is called bishop throating and is a common problem.

 Rose combs on male birds are often faulty.
 This should be square fronted, low and compact, not hollow fronted with a dent or side sprigs.
 Most birds on show do not have the dark purple comb, most these days having a pinker than ideal comb.

 Photo: A trio of gold laced Sebright bantams.
 Best Trio, Federation 2011 Owned by Jamie Robinson.

-There are a number of challenges when breeding Sebright bantams, it is not easy to get the correct lacing and background colour and there is often a high level of infertility caused by inbreeding.
+There are several challenges when breeding Sebright bantams.
+It is not easy to get the correct lacing and background colour, and there is often a high level of infertility caused by inbreeding.
 Sebright bantams are also highly susceptible to Marek’s disease.

 The following books are available.
 Links take you to the Amazon or other sellers’ pages for the books.

 - Popular Poultry Breeds – D. Scrivener – P.223